l3marr/labreport2/index.md

 # Part 1
+Introduction: This lab report involves writing a web server called **StringServer** based off the NumberServer and the identifying a bug based on failure inducing JUnit tests

 ![Image](Hello.png)
 ![Image](HelloHowAre.png)
 * String handleRequest() is the primary method that is called
 * Relevant fields include the parameters array and String word and String s which are used to display on the page
+* s begins as an empty String to which will later include the user input
+* word is intitialized as an emptry String as well
+* If s is not a null value, word will take on s's value and concatenate with the index one of the array parameter{}
-* A value such as String s is changed depending on whether or not an array is null or not.
-If it is not null, s equals the value of word
+* A value such as String word is changed depending on whether or not an array is null or not.

 # Part 2
+## Testing buggy implementation
 `public void  testSumsEvensLength4(){
 `int[] input1{12, 13, 7, 2};
 `assertEquals(EvensExample.sumEvenIndicies(input1), 19); }